 Ice Dams and Homeowners Insurance

 Most of today's homeowners insurance policies are written on an "all perils" basis, which means you have coverage for any type of loss that is not specifically excluded from the policy.
-Unless your policy specifically excludes ice dams, most homeowners policy will cover damages caused by ice dams.
-So whether your roof needs major repairs, your walls or ceilings need to be restored, or personal belongings like furniture or clothing need replacing after water seeps into your attic, your home insurance could step in to save the day.
+Unless your policy specifically excludes ice dams, most homeowners insurance policies will cover damages caused by ice dams.
+So whether your roof needs major repairs, your walls or ceilings need to be restored, or personal belongings like furniture or clothing need replacing after water seeps into your attic, your homeowners insurance could step in to save the day.

 Does Homeowners Insurance Cover Ice Dam Removal Costs?